A Meta-Repo Workflow

 ideas/

-It’s, now, also where I track my project management and planning type of work.
+It’s now also where I track my project management and planning type of work.
 Specs, Tasks, etc.

 resources/